 If you're averse to the dark exterior finish, you can dust your pan with flour instead and you will just have a dustier white finish to the outside of your cake.

 Of course, you're always free to experiment with different pan preps, but just know a greased and dusted pan is your best chance of a good release.

 Other Recipes You'll Love

-If you're a fan of Bundts, definitely be sure to check out my Lemon Bundt Cake with Lemon Glaze.
+If you're a fan of Bundts, definitely be sure to check out my Lemon Bundt Cake with Lemon Glaze, and White Chocolate Raspberry Cake.
+And if you're looking for a quick mix cake for a crowd, try my Easy Vanilla Sheet Cake with Raspberry, Chocolate, Vanilla, or Cream Cheese Frosting!
 And for other festive red treats, don't miss out on my Jammy Dodger Cookies and Strawberry Jam-Filled Donut Muffins!

 Red Velvet Bundt Cake with Cream Cheese Glaze

 - 1-2 tablespoons unsalted butter (melted)